Belodri/Orbital-Mini-Sandbox/PDD.md

 	- Maintains all physical properties of a celestial body
 	- Provides getters for computed properties derived from its own state
 - State Ownership
-	- number Id (readonly)
+	- int Id (readonly)
 	- Vector2D Position (x, y)
 	- Vector2D Velocity (x, y)
 	- double Mass
 	- bool Enabled

 ### PhysicsEngine.Tick() workflow
-Core workflow when Tick(timestamp) is called on an instance of PhysicsEngine
+Core workflow when Tick(deltaTime) is called on an instance of PhysicsEngine
 1. `PhysicsEngine` Enables syncLock (also prevents further PhysicsEngine.Tick() calls)
-2. `PhysicsEngine` Calls simulation.Tick(timestamp)
+2. `PhysicsEngine` Calls simulation.Tick(deltaTime)
-3. `Simulation` Gets double deltaTime = timer.GetDeltaTime(timestamp)
+3. `Simulation` Gets double simTimeDelta = Timer.GetSimTimeDelta(deltaTime)
-4. `Timer` Calculates deltaTime from timestamp, simulationTime, timeScale, and timeDirection and returns the result
+4. `Timer` Calculates simTimeDelta from deltaTime, simulationTime, timeScale, and timeDirection and returns the result
+5. `Simulation` Calls Timer.UpdateSimTime(simTimeDelta) to update the simulation time; This is safe as only simTimeDelta is used for the rest of the tick calculations
-5. `Simulation` calls grid.rebuild(bodies)
+6. `Simulation` calls grid.rebuild(enabledBodies)
-6. `Simulation` creates a tempBodiesRef variable and assigns it a reference to bodies
-7. `Simulation` sets bodies = prevBodies
-8. `Simulation` sets prevBodies = tempBodiesRef
-9. `Simulation` creates calculator = new Calculator(deltaTime, grid, prevBodies); arguments are readonly;
-10. `Simulation` loops over bodies, filters out disabled ones, calls calculator.evaluate(body) for each; can be parallelized safely
+7. `Simulation` loops over enabled bodies,calls Calculator.EvaluateBody(body, simTimeDelta, Grid.Root) for each; stores the update DTOs for each body in a cache; can be parallelized safely
-11. `Calculator` calculates the changes to the given body and mutates it
+8. `Calculator` calculates the changes to the given body and returns a DTO with update data
-12. `Simulation` calls timer.updateTime(deltaTime) which updates the simulationTime and thus advances the tick
+9. `Simulation` Updates the bodies with the update data DTOs
-13. `PhysicsEngine` Disables syncLock
+10. `PhysicsEngine` Disables syncLock

 ---